Glastonbury yoga teacher jailed for life for lodger murder

 A woman who stabbed her lodger to death has been jailed for life, with a minimum term of 20 years.

-Yoga teacher Dawn Lewis, 54, stabbed Glenn Richards, 61, on the evening of 18 April at her cottage in Glastonbury.
+Yoga teacher Dawn Lewis, 54, stabbed Glenn Richards, 61, on the evening of 18 April at her cottage in Glastonbury, after their relationship had deteriorated.

 On Thursday a jury found her guilty of his murder by an 11-1 majority verdict.